fastrgv/AdaGate/README.md

 Note that the above windows built scripts might need to be adjusted to reference your actual installation directory for the 64bit AdaCore compiler.

 Note also that the [hard-to-find] 64-bit library file glext64.lib was built using the AdaCore g++ compiler versus glext-src code obtained from Source Forge.
 You can use it as-is; you need not recreate it.
+See glext64.7z.

 -------------------------------------------------------
 **MacOSX** => ocmp.sh